How We Score A Game

 These games do a lot right but have their issues.
 Maybe it’s their gameplay that stands out but it’s dragged down by being a bit buggy?
 Maybe there’s an amazing story there but other elements don’t quite match it?
 You’ll still have a lot of fun playing these games, especially if you’re a fan of the genre or franchise.

 7 – Good

 7/10s are like gaming comfort foods.
-You know they’re not exactly the best but you can’t help but love them.
+You know they’re not necessarily the best but you can’t help but love them.
 They might be the kind of games that bring nothing new to the table but are still fun to play.
+The kind of games that get some of their elements right but others not so much.
 These are the sort of games that could become cult classics that you can’t help but think back on fondly in 10 years time.

 6 – Fine

 There’s a lot of caveats with this score.
-“It’s a lot of fun but…” “There’s some cool moments if…” There’s fun to be had.
+“It’s a lot of fun but…” “There’s some cool moments if…” There’s fun to be had but the issues with it nearly outweigh the positives.
 You’ll just have to be someone that can switch off the perfectionist in you to truly enjoy it.

 5 – Average